Summer is here, and many of us are heading to the beach! But what do you do if the beach is a minefield because your husband checks out other women?

 Then, if he does do it again, you can get up, put your arm on his arm, and say,

 “Honey, you are still openly checking out other women.
-That humiliates me and is making me really angry, so I’m going to leave the kids with you and head on out and get my own dinner or do something to get into a better head space again.
+I find that humiliating, so I’m going to leave the kids with you and head on out and get my own dinner or do something to get into a better head space again.
 You can text me when you and the kids are ready to go home.”

 Or grab an Uber or a bus and head home yourself, or better yet take the car.